trueautomation/html-converter/README.md

 ## Preconditions

 1. Clone project: `git clone https://github.com/ShapovalovII/data_from_html.git`
-2. You must have installed TrueAutomation client
+2. You must have latest `chromedriver`
-3. You must initialized this project with TrueAutomation on Capybara/RSpec `trueautomation init`

 ## How to run tests